pratham-shah28/data-craft/data-pipeline/README.md

 - **test_bias_detection.py** (6 tests) - Tests bias detection and fairness metrics
 - **test_schema_detector.py** (7 tests) - Tests automatic schema detection and type inference
 - **test_utils.py** (11 tests) - Tests utility helper functions
+- **test_pdf_conversion.py** (1 test) - Testing conversion from PDF to Image which is not used at the moment but will be used for the next phase

 ### Run All Tests